-At this point the hive is decommissioned.
+At this point, the hive is decommissioned.
 This is an income of R400 per year, increasing to R1 200 by year 10, linearly.
 After 10 years you have received R8 800 over the period of your investment.
 Subtracting your initial investment of R4 000 from the income, you have a profit of R4 800, which is great.
-In my mind the only drawback so far is the fact that you don’t get your capital back as with other investments.
+In my mind, the only drawback so far is the fact that you don’t get your capital back as with other investments.

 What interest rate would you need to achieve, to turn R4 000 into R8 800 if you had invested in equity?

 The main difference between the two investments is the capital that is lost when investing in bees.
 As a result, you only need to achieve a return of 8.2% with your equity investments to match the return from your beehive.
 This means that the 14-16% interest quoted on the website is simple interest, which I feel is a bit sneaky.
-For the last 10 and 20 years the Johannesburg Stock Exchange (JSE) has returned 10.5% and 12.4% respectively.
+For the last 10 and 20 years, the Johannesburg Stock Exchange (JSE) has returned 10.5% and 12.4% respectively.
 Assuming an average growth of 11%, investing the R4 000 on the JSE will return R 11 358, about R2 500 more than investing in bees.

 I purposefully chose the investment in bees since it is the alternative investment from Fedgroup with the highest return.
 It doesn’t however, stack up against equity investments.
 I must admit though, I really wanted it to be a worthwhile investment, and to be honest I did invest some money.
 I see it as an investment in a worthy cause.
 Bees are endangered and critical to us.
-Well that’s what I tell myself at least, it helps me sleep.
+Well, that’s what I tell myself at least, it helps me sleep.

 Be safe out there,

 Thank you for reading to the end.
 Apparently, the average person spends 8 seconds on a page, so you are special.
 If you have any suggestions, feel free to drop me a mail on the contact page.
 If I missed anything or you have questions, don’t hesitate to comment below.
 I might even notice it and respond.
-Lastly, if you want to be bombarded with mails known as the newsletter I send out once a month (if I remember), please subscribe on the right.
-All information is based on my opinion and you can read more about this in the legal disclaimer.
+If you enjoyed this article and really want to throw me a bone, please share it.